ukff/kyma-environment-broker/docs/user/01-10-architecture.md

-# Kyma Environment Broker architecture
+# Kyma Environment Broker Architecture

 The diagram and steps describe the Kyma Environment Broker (KEB) workflow and the roles of specific components in this process: